Do Go On - 350 - Arctic Badass Peter Freuchen

 He'll be fine in any situation.

-Just seeing that photo, he looks so cool and confident.
+I've seen that photo he looks so cool and confident.

 I'm like, I'm not worried about this guy anymore.

-He looks like he could punch through a brick wall.
+He looks like a good punch through a brick wall.

 Yeah.